Brar21/MailHubb.com/README.md

 ## Creating mailchimp application

-# MAIL CHIMP
+# MAIL-HUBB
-- MailChimp is a marketing automation platform designed and developed for businesses using email to reach out to their target market.
+- Mailhubb is a marketing automation platform designed and developed for businesses using email to reach out to their target market.

 ## Deployed Link